Etrit Berisha: SPAL

-On 6 July 2019, Berisha joined SPAL on loan with an obligation to buy.

-He made his debut for the club on 18 August 2019 in a Coppa Italia third-round match against Feralpisalò, keeping a clean sheet in a 3–0 home win.

-A week later, he played the full 90 minutes in SPAL’s Serie A season opener against his former club Atalanta, which ended in a 3–2 defeat.
+On 6 July 2019, Berisha joined fellow Serie A club SPAL on loan with an option to buy, ending his three-year spell with Atalanta after losing his starting place to Pierluigi Gollini.
+Berisha immediately became the club's first-choice goalkeeper, making his debut in a 3–1 victory over Feralpisalò in the third round of the Coppa Italia on 18 August.
+A week later, Berisha played in the Serie A opener against his former club Atalanta, making several saves as SPAL lost 3–2 despite taking a two-goal lead in the first half.
+On 30 August, Berisha started in SPAL's 1–0 away defeat to Bologna, making several saves as SPAL remained level until the 93rd minute, when Bologna scored the winning goal.

-Berisha quickly established himself as SPAL’s first-choice goalkeeper and was ever-present throughout the opening stages of the campaign, starting in 26 consecutive league matches.
-Despite the team’s struggles, he produced several standout performances, keeping three clean sheets in eight positive results — including two 1–0 victories and a goalless draw — while conceding only once in five other matches where SPAL earned three 2–1 wins and two 1–1 draws.
-His consistency and leadership between the posts earned him praise during an otherwise difficult season.
+Berisha was ever-present throughout the opening phase of the season, starting 26 consecutive league matches.
+Despite the team's struggles, he delivered several notable performances, keeping three clean sheets in eight positive results — including two 1–0 victories and a goalless draw — while conceding just once in five matches where SPAL managed three 2–1 wins and two 1–1 draws.

-He made 29 appearances across all competitions before the season was suspended in March 2020 due to the COVID-19 pandemic.
-At that point, SPAL were 19th in the table with 18 points.
-When Serie A resumed in June, Berisha suffered a metacarpal fracture in his right hand during a training session, an injury that ruled him out for the remainder of the campaign.
+Before the season was suspended in March 2020 due to the COVID-19 pandemic, he had made 29 appearances across all competitions, with SPAL sitting 19th on 18 points.
+Shortly after Serie A resumed, Berisha suffered a metacarpal fracture in his right hand during training, ruling him out for the remainder of the season.

-Without him, SPAL collected only two points in their final twelve matches and finished bottom of the league with 20 points, confirming their relegation to Serie B.
+Without him, SPAL collected only two points in their final twelve matches and finished bottom of the league with 20 points, confirming relegation to Serie B.